axonivy-market/axonivy-words/axon-ivy-word-product/README.md

 # Axon Ivy Words
 *(formerly Docfactory Doc)*

-**Axon Ivy Words** is a lightweight utility that makes it easy to work with Word documents inside the Axon Ivy Platform.
-It builds on the embedded Aspose.Words Java library and provides ready-to-use building blocks for common document tasks.
+**Axon Ivy Words** is a lightweight utility that simplifies document processing tasks inside the Axon Ivy Platform.
+It builds on the embedded Aspose.Words Java library and provides ready-to-use building blocks for common document operations.

 ### Key Features
 - **Effortless license setup** – Load and configure the Aspose license via the `WordFactory` with minimal overhead.